 On this day in 1786, a popular uprising began in Massachusetts.
 Shays’ Rebellion was one of several critical events that led to the calling of a Constitutional Convention the following year in Philadelphia.

-Daniel Shays, a former Continental Army captain, led a group of upset western Massachusetts residents that clashed with the state government over the forgiveness of wartime debt and high taxes.
+Daniel Shays, a former Continental Army captain, led a group of upset western Massachusetts residents who were upset about the way the state government was handling wartime debt and high taxes.
 In some cases, Army veterans who had never received pay for their service saw their property seized.

 On September 2, 1786, Massachusetts Governor James Bowdoin issued a proclamation recapping the scene on August 29, when Shays’ group arrived at the Court of Common Pleas in Northampton.